Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ## Dataset Content
 * The dataset was found on Kaggle and be found [here](https://www.kaggle.com/datasets/waqi786/climate-change-impact-on-agriculture).
 The dataset contains 10,000 rows and 15 columns.
-The dataset includes allows for a wide scope of inquiry, including variables on crop yield, CO2 emissions, extreme weather events and more.
+The dataset allows for a wide scope of inquiry, including variables on crop yield, CO2 emissions, extreme weather events and more.

 ## Business Requirements
-* The business goal of this project is to provide information to farmers, governments and policy makers on how they can best adapt to climate change
+* The business goal of this project is to provide information to farmers, governments and policy makers on how they can best adapt to climate change.
-* This is a very important problem to address as according to Christine Li et al in [Nature](https://www.nature.com/articles/s41598-025-87047-y) countries in sub-Saharan Africa, North America, South Asia and Oceania could be at risk of failing to meet national calorie demands by the end of the century.
+* This is a very important problem to address as according to Christine Li et al in [Nature](https://www.nature.com/articles/s41598-025-87047-y), countries in sub-Saharan Africa, North America, South Asia and Oceania could be at risk of failing to meet national calorie demands by the end of the century.
 * We seek to identify trends in the data that can help farmers feed the planet and maximise their profit in a sustainable way.